bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 Firebase.Auth.get_user_data()
 ```

 This function returns all the information for the currently logged in user by send the current ID Token.
 The script will post the data to the `userdata_request_url`, and wait for a response.
+This method will emit a `userdata_received(userdata : FirebaseUserData)` signal if successful.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>